 In an electric power system, switchgear is a package of disconnect switches, fuses or circuit breakers used to control, protect and isolate electrical equipment.
 Switchgear de-energizes equipment for maintenance and to clear faults downstream.

-Thermal runaway occurs in situations where an increase in battery temperature changes the conditions of the battery in a way that causes a further increase in temperature, often leading to a destructive result.
+Where an increase in battery temperature changes the conditions of the battery in a way that causes a further increase in temperature, often leading to a destructive result.
 It is a kind of uncontrolled positive feedback.

 Use of infrared radiation detecting cameras to see variations in temperature.
 When viewed through a thermal imaging camera, warmer objects stand out against cooler backgrounds.
 In power management and quality, thermographic imaging can be used to locate components and lines that are overheating to unsafe levels.